Education as Direct Action: Antiuniversity Now

 In the 50 years that followed, higher education changed beyond recognition.
 Mainstream institutions now regularly offer courses in Postcolonial Studies, Queer Theory or Transcultural Practice, but while the (still predominantly white and Eurocentric) curriculum officially allows for a wider range of voices to be heard, universities themselves morphed into commercial spaces, part of the same system that their research departments so fiercely criticise.
 Our political culture swallowed counterculture and hollowed it out.

 The tripling of university fees, the demise of education and maintenance grants and closure or privatisation of foundation courses are all part of a strategy to exclude working class people from gaining an education or, at the very least, burden them with crippling debt for the rest of their lives.
-A new Tory plan to criminalise not repaying student loans will make higher education a safe option only to the most privileged.
+A new Tory plan to criminalise people who don't repay student loans will make higher education a safe option only to the most privileged.

 We set it up the Antiuniversity Now in 2015 to challenge academic and class hierarchy through an open invitation to teach and learn any subject, in any form, anywhere.

 It is a collaborative experiment to revisit and re-imagine the 1968 Antiuniversity in a programme of events inspired by the ideas, people and activities of the Antiuniversity of East London.